Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Introduction

-We use these characterizations (incremental and edge-modification) to design optimal fully-dynamic recognition algorithms for distance hereditary graphs, cographs and $3$-leaf powers.
-Our algorithms maintain a representation (the split tree) of the input graph and support vertex addition and deletion as well as edge addition and deletion in time $O(d)$ where $d$ is the number of edges involved in the modification.
-Let us point out that the series of modifications to which the input graph is submitted is not known in advance.
-To be of interest, such an algorithm should not recompute the recognition test from scratch.
+These characterizations (incremental and edge-modification) are then used to design \emph{fully-dynamic recognition algorithms}.
+For a class $\mathcal{F}$ of graphs, the task is to maintain a representation of the input graph under vertex and edge modifications as long as the graph belongs to $\mathcal{F}$.
+Let us point out that the series of modifications is not known in advance.
 In order to ensure locality of the computation, most of the known dynamic graph algorithms are based on decomposition techniques.
 For example, the SPQR-tree data structure has been introduced in order to dynamically maintain the 3-connected components of a graph which allows on-line planarity testing~\cite{DT96}.
 Existing literature on this problem includes representation of chordal graphs~\cite{Iba99}, proper interval graphs~\cite{HSS02}, cographs~\cite{SS04}, directed cographs~\cite{CP04}, permutation graphs~\cite{CP05}.
 The data structures used for the last four graph families are strongly related to the modular decomposition tree~\cite{Gal67}.
-So it was a natural to wonder whether the split decomposition can be used to dynamically represent wider graph families?
-As already announced, we answer positively this question.